websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/using-picklists.md

 # Using Picklists

 Picklists is an application for creating standard lists of values that are understood across the Liferay Portal.
 The process of creating a Picklist includes creating the initial list and adding items to it.
-Once these values are defined, they can be used in any supported applications.
+Once these values are defined, they can be used in supported applications.

 Follow these steps to create a Picklist: